 6. ‘Mud’ play putty

 The next time the kids or grandkids are itching to play in the dirt outside but you don’t feel like cleaning them up afterward, hand them some “muddy” play putty.

 Better yet, let them make it themselves or with your assistance.
-Kids Activities Blog offers a recipe for gritty play putty that looks downright dirt-like — thanks to the inclusion of coffee grounds and instant coffee — rather than a fluorescent color.
+Kids Activities Blog offers a recipe for gritty play putty that looks downright dirt-like — thanks to the inclusion of coffee grounds and instant coffee rather than dye.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.